Latest News

 Box Magazine: For weapons that use box magazines, a character can purchase extras.

-• Hip: This holster holds the weapon in an easily accessed—and easily seen—location.
+Holster, Hip: This holster holds the weapon in an easily accessed—and easily seen—location.
+(Holsters are generally available for all Medium-size or smaller firearms.)

-• Concealed Carry: A concealed carry holster is designed to help keep a weapon out of sight (see Concealed Weapons and Objects).
+Holster, Concealed: A concealed carry holster is designed to help keep a weapon out of sight (see Concealed Weapons and Objects).
 In most cases, this is a shoulder holster (the weapon fits under the wearer’s armpit, presumably beneath a jacket).
 Small or Tiny weapons can be carried in waistband holsters (often placed inside the wearer’s waistband against his or her back).
 Tiny weapons can also be carried in ankle or boot holsters.
 This grants a +4 equipment bonus to your Sleight of Hand checks to hide the weapon on your person against visual inspection, though it doesn’t help for being frisked.
+(Holsters are generally available for all Medium-size or smaller firearms.)

-Illuminator: An illuminator is a small flashlight that mounts to a firearm, freeing up one of the user’s hands.
-It functions as a standard flashlight.
+Illuminator: An illuminator is a small flashlight that mounts to a firearm.
+It functions as a standard flashlight, and can be toggled on or off as a free action.

 Laser Sight: This small laser mounts on a firearm and projects a tiny red dot on the weapon’s target.
 A laser sight grants a +1 equipment bonus on all attack rolls made against targets no farther than 30 feet away.
-However, a laser sight can’t be used outdoors during the daytime.
+However, a laser sight can’t be used outdoors during the daytime or in areas of bright light.
+It also provides no benefits if the user is blind or otherwise cannot see.

-• Standard: A standard scope increases the range increment for a ranged weapon by one-half (multiply by 1.5).
+Scope, Standard: A standard scope increases the range increment for a ranged weapon by one-half (multiply by 1.5).
 However, to use a scope a character must spend a standard action acquiring his or her target.
-If the character changes targets or otherwise loses sight of the target, he or he must reacquire the target to gain the benefit of the scope.
+If the character changes targets or otherwise loses sight of the target, the user must reacquire the target to gain the benefit of the scope.

-• Electro-Optical: An electro-optical scope functions the same as a standard scope in normal light.
-In darkness, however, the user sees through it as if he had the dark-vision ability granted by night-vision goggles.
+Scope, Electro-Optical: An electro-optical scope functions the same as a standard scope in normal light.
+In darkness, however, the user sees through it as if he had the dark-vision ability granted by night vision goggles.

 Firearms